fortrabbit/help/docs/support-tips.md

 2. Search the error logs, check Google and Stack Overflow
 3. Haven't found answer?
 Ask us!

-This is the most time-efficient way to handle being stuck, and it's the most respectful of other people's time, too.
-And it helps you, to get up running faster on your own.
+This is the most time-efficient way to handle being stuck, and it's the most respectful approach of other people's time.

-## Be specific
+## Be specific about the issue

 Ambiguity is the kryptonite of support.
-Give us timestamps, full error messages, error logs, screenshots, URLs, and any other specific information that can help to identify problems.
+Give us timestamps, full error messages, error logs, screenshots, URLs, and any other specific information that can help to identify a problem.
+Stick to one problem at a time, this helps reduce the noise level and confusion factor if the problem has to be handed over to another support agent.

 Bad example: "Urgent.
 Something is wrong.
 Fix this ASAP!"
+Better: "At 17:00 UTC today, my app foobar shows an error: ECONNREFUSED after several seconds when I visit the URL http://foobar.com/contact-us and click the [submit] button"

 ## Describe your problem in technical terms

-Use tech language to describe your problem.
-Invest the time to make explain exactly what's going on.
+Use technical language to describe your problem if you are able to do so.
+Put some effort into explaining exactly what's going on.

 Bad example: "My site is stuck."
+Better: "When I visit mydomain.com, the browser shows an error: "Not secure" in the URL bar"

 ## Provide sufficient information right away

-Hello?
-You there?
-Hello?
-Somebody there?
-Don't expect to always get a prompt answer, describe your question in detail upfront.
-Take the time to outline your problem.
-Reduce ping-pong, provide sufficient details.
+Avoid _connection negotiation_ with a support agent.
+We are not always ready to initiate a chat session.
+Specifically, avoid introductions such as this this:

+- Hello, You there?
+- Hi, good day.
+- Hi, I have a question.
+- Hi, I just want to ask some questions about _topic_
+- Hey, I'm wondering if you could answer a few questions about using _technology_ on your platform

+We can not guarantee a prompt ansewr at all times.
+Describe your situation in detail upfront, ask your questions and we will do our best to answer in a timely fasion.
+We appreciate greatly when clients take the time to outline a problem and provide sufficient details instead of relying on a ping-pong style of conversation.
+We are a amall team and these chat-sessions are highly time costly for us.

 ## Open only one ticket per issue

 Please don't try to speed up things by asking the same questions multiple times.
-Opening multiple tickets on the same issue will only impeded our ability to provide timely support.
+We observe some times that in an urgent situation several people from the same company will initiate separate support cases.
+This is counter productive from our perspective.
+Opening multiple tickets on the same issue will only impede our ability to provide timely support.

 ## Discuss only one issue per ticket

-If you have a different problem than the previous one, start a new conversation.
-Each conversation should have one topic, ideally.
+If you have a different (new) problem than the one you set out to solve initially with a support case, then please start a new conversation.
+Each conversation should have one topic.
+This helps sharpen the focus of each conversation and makes it easier to hand over a case to 2nd level support.

 ## Include replication steps

-We almost always need to recreate the problem.
+To solve a problem we often need to recreate the scenario.
 Please provide us with the exact steps to replicate the issue.
 If we can't see it, we can't debug it.

 ## Ask for clarification

-We are humans.
-Sometimes we may not always get it right.
-Ask for explanations when our answer doesn't make sense to you.
-Don't be afraid to correct us, or to ask for more details if we don't seem to understand the issue.
+We are often busy and usually recieve a lot of questions about the same or similar topics.
+Sometimes we asses the situation incorrectly and provide inaccurate suggestions.
+If you think this has happened, or if the answer does not make sense to you, ask for explanations.
+Don't be afraid to correct us, or provide further details if we don't seem to understand the issue.

 ## Ask in english

-That's the universal language we all speak.
+All of our support agents can speak and reply in English.